-- the General Atlantic Pre-IPO Member, which is an affiliate of General Atlantic; - EWC Founder Holdco, which is an entity controlled by our founders Joshua and David Coba; - EWC Management Holdco, an entity managed by affiliates of General Atlantic, whose equityholders consist of certain current and former members of management of EWC Ventures.
+- the General Atlantic Pre-IPO Member, which is an affiliate of General Atlantic; - EWC Founder Holdco, which is an entity controlled by one of our founders, David Coba; - EWC Management Holdco, an entity managed by affiliates of General Atlantic, whose equityholders consist of certain current and former members of management of EWC Ventures.
 Certain of the equity interests held by EWC Management Holdco are subject to vesting restrictions; and - · certain other pre-IPO investors.